wizztjh/awesome-WebVR/readme.md

 ### Demos

+- [WebVR-Mini](https://github.com/pindiespace/webvr-mini) - A demonstration of how to create a WebVR app using vanilla ES6 JavaScript without any framework (i.e. no THREE.JS).
+Code also shows how to make the webvr canvas acts nicely with web page layouts using responsive design strategy.
 - [ArtSocks](https://art-socks.herokuapp.com/demo.html) - An experimental VR art gallery with virtual pointer to share where the user is looking using web sockets by [dziemid](https://twitter.com/dziemid) (Google Cardboard)
 - [Compound](http://vihart.github.io/webVR-playing-with/compound) - An experiment by [Vi Hart](https://twitter.com/vihartvihart/) (Oculus Rift)
 - [Cruciform](https://www.clicktorelease.com/code/cruciform/) - An experiment in architecture visualization with glossy objects by [Jaume Sanchez Elias](https://twitter.com/thespite)